Survey Results: Close Calls While Scuba Diving

 How serious an issue is “close calls” in scuba diving?

-On average, 94.5% of scuba divers who answered the survey stated they had personally experienced a close call while on a dive.
+On average, 94.5% of scuba divers who responded to the survey reported having personally experienced a close call while diving.
 That’s pretty much like saying everybody!

 It is clearly not a one-off thing.
 Close calls are common.
 So we shouldn’t feel ashamed.
 We should openly discuss these incidents and work together to reduce the frequency of close calls.